-Section 307(c) ensures that the tax limitations apply even if a trust is the subject of serial exercises of a decanting power under this act or a similar state statute.
+Section 307115(eb)(6) ensures that the tax limitations apply even if a trust is the subject of serial exercises of a decanting power under this act or a similar state statute.

-SECTION 308.
+SECTION 308.116.
 TERM OF SECOND TRUST.

-- (a) Subject to subsection (b), a second trust may have a term that is the same as, shorter, or longer than the term of the first trust. - (b) If applicable state law requires that the interests in a first trust vest within or that a power of alienation over the interests not be suspended beyond a period measured from the date the first trust became irrevocable, including any period measured by lives in being on the date the first trust became irrevocable, the interests in the second trust, to the extent attributable to the exercise of the decanting power, must vest within or the power of alienation may not be suspended beyond the period.
-If the period is measured by lives in being on the date the first trust became irrevocable, the class may be expanded to include another life in being on the date the first trust became irrevocable if the life in being could have been included in the first trust under applicable state law.
+- (a) Subject to subsection (b), a second trust may have a term that is the same as, shorter_than, or longer than the term of the first trust. - (b) If applicable state law requires that the interests in a first trust vest within or that a power of alienation over the interests not be suspended beyond a period measured from the date the first trust became irrevocable, including any period measured by lives in being on the date the first trust became irrevocable, the interests in the second trust, to the extent attributable to the exercise of the decanting power, must vest within or the power of alienation may not be suspended beyond the period The term of a second trust may not exceed any maximum perpetuity, accumulation, or suspension-of-the-power-of-alienation period applicable under state law to the first trust.
+If the maximum period of the first trust is measured by lives in being on the date the first trust became irrevocable, the class of measuring lives may be expanded to include another life in being on the date the first trust became irrevocable if the life in being could have been included in the first trust under applicable state law.

+To implement the public policy of the state law applicable to the first trust, the term of the second trust may not exceed any maximum perpetuity, accumulation, or suspension-of-the-power-of-alienation period applicable to the first trust.
+This rule is also supported by pragmatic considerations.
 An exercise of a decanting power could inadvertently violate a rule against perpetuities period applicable to the old trust if the new trust does not comply with the same rule against perpetuities period.
-Even in states that have abolished the rule against perpetuities, the trust being decanted may still be subject to a rule against perpetuities under prior law or may be subject to a rule against perpetuities under the law of a different state.
+Even in states that have abolished the rule against perpetuities, the trust being decanted may still be subject to a rule against perpetuities under the law of a different state.
 Further, if a trust is grandfathered from generation-skipping transfer ("GST") tax or has an inclusion ratio less than one, decanting to a trust that does not comply with the same rule against perpetuities period (or a federal rule against perpetuities period) may have adverse GST consequences.

-SECTION 309.
+SECTION 309.117.
 NEED TO DISTRIBUTE NOT REQUIRED.
-An authorized fiduciary may exercise the decanting power whether or not the fiduciary would otherwise have made a distribution of principal at the time of the exercise under the discretionary distribution standard of the first trust.
+An authorized fiduciary may exercise the decanting power whether or not the fiduciary would otherwise would have made a distribution of principal at the time of the exercise under the discretionary distribution standard of the first trust.

-SECTION 310.
+SECTION 310.118.
 PARTIALLY IMPERMISSIBLE DECANTING.